 - Threat Preparation: Prepare for unavoidable security risks from climate change; nuclear, biological and chemical weapons; authoritarian nationalism; and other systemic risks.
 This will require strategic climate resilience investments at home and abroad; a major commitment to nuclear, biological and chemical weapons threat reductions; strategic investments in combating existing authoritarian nationalists and their benefactors; and support for technologies that will improve U.S. resilience in a rapidly-changing world, ranging from Earth systems predictive capabilities to expanded operational capabilities in space.

 - Threat Foresight: Prepare for unforeseen threats through investments in deep future planning, which take advantage of rapid technological developments for enhancing foresight capabilities in the social, political and economic spheres.
 Cast a wide net for potential black swans, and start planning for them early.

 Watch this space

-Over the course of this year, the CSR and a team of senior experts and leaders in the national security, defense and intelligence sectors will be developing a “Responsibility to Prepare Strategy for the United States in 2020” that follows the priorities and principles outlined above, with the aim of delivering it to U.S. Presidential candidates on both sides of the aisle.
+Over the course of this year, the CSR and a team of senior experts and leaders in the national security, defense and intelligence sectors will be developing a “Responsibility to Prepare and Prevent Strategy for the United States in 2021” that follows the priorities and principles outlined above, with the aim of delivering it to U.S. Presidential candidates on both sides of the aisle.
 Stay tuned for more.

 Photo caption: U.S. INDOPACOM service members aiding FEMA operations on Saipan and Tinian as they recover from typhoon Yutu, the 2nd worst storm ever to hit U.S. soil (Oct 2018)